kstenschke/doShell/README.md

 shellDo
 =======

-Shell-based UI automation for Linux and Mac OS.
+Shell-based UI automation for Linux and Mac OS

 ## Table of Contents